 The basic concepts of Costs, Revenues, and Profits.

-The following notes are the basic concepts in the mainstream (Capitalistic, neo-classical) Economics.
+The following cover the basic concepts in the mainstream (Capitalist, neo-classical) Economics.

 Costs